An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Experiments

-Various ML methods are employed alongside the proposed DAW-Transformer.
+\Cref{tab:hyperparameters} presents the hyperparameters used for the DAW-Transformer model on the Sepsis dataset.
+The model employs an embedding dimension of 256 to effectively capture feature representations, with 8 attention heads to enhance the learning of sequential dependencies.
+A feed-forward dimension of 256 ensures sufficient model capacity for processing complex patterns in activity sequences.
+The Adam optimizer is utilized for efficient gradient-based optimization, while a batch size of 16 is chosen to accommodate the variable-length sequences in the dataset.
+The model is trained for 50 epochs with a validation split of 0.2, ensuring a balanced evaluation of its generalization ability.
+These hyperparameter choices are designed to optimize performance while maintaining stability during training.
+Additionally, early stopping with a patience of 10 and model checkpointing based on validation loss were employed to prevent overfitting and retain the best model.
+Layer normalization, ReLU activation in the feed-forward network, and no dropout were applied within the Transformer blocks.

 For the Sepsis dataset, a CNN-BiLSTM model was used, with carefully tuned hyperparameters to enhance performance, as shown in~\Cref{tab:model_hyperparameters}.
 Key parameters included an initial filter size of 64 for the first convolutional layer, which progressively increased to 256 in subsequent layers, facilitating the extraction of complex features.
 To counteract overfitting, dropout values of 0.4 and 0.5 were added.
-To extract temporal relations in the sequence, a 400-unit bidirectional LSTM layer was added.
+To extract temporal relations in the sequence, a 128-unit bidirectional LSTM layer was added.
 The Adam optimizer with a learning rate of 0.001 was employed, and the model was trained over 300 epochs with a batch size of 32; early stopping and a learning rate scheduler were used to refine the training process and enhance generalization.
-In ~\Cref{tab:hyperparameters} hyperparameters for the DAW Transformer Model on the Sepsis Dataset are shown.

-The evaluation results, summarized in~\Cref{table:accuracy_comparison}, highlight the effectiveness of different models across various datasets.
-It illustrates how these models handle dataset features, including complexity and variation.
-Additionally, the results indicate that considering the entropy of each dataset can have diverse impacts.
-In other words, Sepsis is a complex dataset that varies with patient conditions, and it is challenging for less complex models to work effectively with it.
-With its ability to capture intricate long-range dependencies and complex interactions between various patient factors, the DAW-Transformer demonstrated superior performance, achieving an accuracy of 70.14\% .
-In contrast, simpler models like Random Forest and Decision Tree struggled to effectively model the intricate dynamics of the Sepsis data, achieving lower accuracies of 59.81\% and 58.86\%, respectively.
-This indicates the crucial role of advanced architectures in effectively handling the challenges posed by high-entropy datasets.

-In contrast to high-entropy datasets, for low-entropy datasets such as Road Traffic Fine, traditional ML models like Random Forest (99.71\%) and Decision Tree (99.69\%) performed on par with the DAW-Transformer (92.36\%).
-Simpler models can be competitive or even superior on low-entropy datasets.
-In this situation, it is better to use simple and more interpretable models which are transparent and faster and also need fewer sources.
-This finding supports the entropy-driven next activity prediction strategy, which tailors model selection based on dataset entropy to balance performance and interpretability.